One of my readers Melissa Huber asked:

 Your woodwork/trim colour if it’s white or cream (not yellow or beige) should be the same as your kitchen cabinets.
 If it’s not the same it should be different enough so that it doesn’t look like you tried to match it and failed.

 As I just mentioned in this post, there is no such thing as one neutral colour that works across the board.
-White goes with grey and black, and cream goes with beige and brown.
+White generally works best with grey and black, and certainly in the Tuscan trend, cream with beige and brown.

 When should your windows look special, custom and fabulous like this (below)?